-The announcement followed weeks of repeated calls from Trump for U.S. military troops to deploy.
-“We’re going to be doing things militarily,” Trump said at a lunch on Tuesday with leaders of Baltic states.
+The announcement followed weeks of repeated calls from Trump for U.S. military troops to deploy to protect the border.
+“We’re going to be doing things militarily,” Trump said at a lunch on Tuesday with leaders of Baltics states.
 “Until we can have a wall and proper security, we’re going to be guarding our border with the military.”

 "I think he may have believed ... that this would be something akin to a very visible force along the border, which is exactly what it cannot be."